osdc/PokeArcadia/README.md

 Here's a quick overview of the project structure:

 PokeArcadia/
- │ ├── frontend/ # The frontend of the game
+ │ ├── frontend/ # The frontend of the game <br />
-   │ ├── backend/ # The backend where you will make your changes
+   │ ├── backend/ # The backend where you will make your changes <br />
-    │ └── Entries/ # The folder where you will add your .txt files │ └── README.md # This file!
+    │ └── Entries/ # The folder where you will add your .txt files <br />
+     │ └── README.md # This file! <br />

 ## How to Contribute